anishrauniyar/NepaliDateConverter-Library/README.md

-# NepaliDateConverter-API
+# NepaliDateConverter-Library
-This API will convert Nepali date to English Date and vice versa
+This Library will convert Nepali date to English Date and vice versa